Alonso-del-Arte/chess/doc/NotableGames.md

 42. Kh2 Nxa4
 43. Bh5 g6
 44. Qf6 1-0

+Ballantyne resigns, but it's an impressive finish because she actually has slightly more material than Kasparov, just not positioned as strategically.

 ## Notable for appearing in a TV show not specifically about chess